GresiSingh/Hospitality-Domain-Power-BI/README.md

 - **Cancellation Policies:** Explored various cancellation policies, discovering that most hotels charge zero fees if canceled within three months of booking.
 - **Bookmark and Selection Usage:** Implemented bookmarks and selection for effective page navigation and clear filter functionality.
 - **Color Palette:** Utilized a consistent color palette throughout the dashboard for a cohesive visual experience.

-## Important Insights

-**Week 23 Excellence:** 🌟 Week 23 shines with the highest average rating, reflecting exceptional service and guest satisfaction.

-**Weekend Preference:** 🏨 Weekends boast higher occupancy percentages, indicating a preference for leisure stays during the weekend.

-**Unknown Booking Mystery:** 🕵️‍♂️ A significant number of bookings are labeled as 'Unknown' type, requiring further investigation to understand customer behavior and preferences.

-**Elite Rooms Challenge:** 🛌 Despite having the most bookings, Elite type rooms face a substantial number of cancellations.
-A closer look is necessary to strategize improvements.

-**Consistent Quality:** 🌐 The overall average rating for all hotels stands at a commendable 3.62, indicating a consistent level of quality and service across the board.

-**Positive Revenue Trend:** 💰 Total revenue reaches 572.9, surpassing target goals, contributing to the overall success of the revenue management strategy.

-**City Insights:** 🏙️ Delhi boasts the highest average occupancy percentage, while Mumbai leads in revenue generation.
-This suggests an opportunity to optimize pricing strategies in Delhi for increased revenue.